Useful Facts and Figures - Safety Arguments for Rail Freight

 - Supporting rail freight is a great way for the Government to reduce road deaths as HGVs are disproportionally involved in fatal road crashes because of their size and scale.

-- This graph shows HGV involvement rate in fatal crashes on different road types over the past nine years, where conditions are very different, based on the percentage of miles they represent.
+- This graph shows HGV involvement rate in fatal crashes on different road types over the past ten years, based on the percentage of miles they represent.
+The graph shows that HGVs are now twice as likely to be involved in fatal crashes on minor roads than they were ten years ago.

 Back to Facts and Figures